edge-cloud/www.edge-cloud.net/_posts/2013-12-20-handling-vmware-vsphere-5-5-active-directory-integration-error.md

   </p>
 </div>

 As the vCSA is already joined to the Active Directory domain the expectation would be to use the _Integrated Windows Authentication_ for Active Directory along with using the vCSA machine account.
-In the end, that&#8217;s why we added vCSA to the Active Directory in the first place.
+In the end, that's why we added vCSA to the Active Directory in the first place.
 Unfortunately we will soon see that we are let down on this expectation.

 For now select as the _Identity source type_ the value _Active Directory (Integrated Windows Authentication)_, confirm your domain name and select _Use machine account_ (See Figure 5).